Sarah Culberson: Career

 In 2001, Culberson moved to Los Angeles to pursue an acting career.
 She has made appearances on the television shows Strong Medicine, In Case of Emergency, All of Us, Boston Legal, and The Secret Life of the American Teenager.
 She also had a role in the film American Dreamz.

 From 2005 to 2007, Culberson was a dancer with CONTRA-TIEMPO, a professional dance company based in Los Angeles that specializes in Salsa, hip-hop, and contemporary dance performances.
 She now serves on the dance company's board of directors and continues to perform as a guest artist.

 In 2006, Culberson co-founded Sierra Leone Rising, formerly known as Kposowa Foundation, a non-profit foundation that supports education, rebuilding of schools, and improving quality of life in the Bumpe Chiefdom of Sierra Leone after the civil war.

 She worked as director of service learning at the Oakwood School in Los Angeles.
 As the service director, she organized a school service trip to Sierra Leone.
 She had previously worked at the Brentwood School, where she established a dance program.

 In 2009, she co-authored the memoir A Princess Found: An American Family, an African Chiefdom, and the Daughter Who Connected Them All.

 In 2019, Disney reached an agreement with Homegrown Pictures to develop Culberson's memoir and story into a film.
 An all-Black female team of scriptwriters and directors is expected to produce the film, with Stephanie Allain as producer, April Quioh as scriptwriter, and Culberson as executive producer and consultant.

 In 2022, Culberson was awarded the Impact Award at Bounce TV's 30th Trumpet Awards.
+In 2023, she served on a panel with Princess Keisha Omilana to talk about diversity and inclusion, racial representation, African royalty, and the role of monarchy in the modern day.